PaulieRocks/RobotFramework_LeanFT/README.md

 Step 8:

-  Download the WinLFT Library and place it within JYTHONPATH.
+  Download the WinLFT Library ( from this repo) and place it within JYTHONPATH.

 Step 9:

-  Update the relevant plugins to support python for intellij Update the relevant plugins to support robot framework for intellij
+  Update the relevant plugins to support python for intellij

+  Update the relevant plugins to support robot framework for intellij

 # Usage Instructions

-(1) Create a LEanFT Application Model project in itelliJ.
-For thid library to work.
-It is important that the application model is always created in the package "com.company.ApplicationModel".
+(1) Create a LEanFT Application Model project in IntelliJ.
+For this library to work,it is important that the application model is always created in the package "com.company.ApplicationModel".

 This is will act as shared repository of all the application objects.
 For steps, refer the below URL and follow instructions for intelliJ Idea